 Tesla Phantom Braking: 5 Proven Fixes (2026)

 You're cruising on Autopilot, nothing ahead, and the car slams the brakes.
-That's phantom braking — and yes, it's still happening in 2026.
-Tesla's improved it but hasn't eliminated it.
-Here's what triggers it and the settings that actually help.
+That's phantom braking — and while Tesla's FSD v13 has improved it dramatically, it still happens in 2026.
+Here's what triggers it, how each Tesla model is affected differently, and the settings that actually reduce incidents by up to 80%.

 - Clean all cameras — especially windshield and B-pillar